The ULTIMATE Cryptocurrency in Malaysia Guide [2023 Update]

 #4 – What other cryptocurrencies should I get (and how)?

 - Transfer to another exchange that offers the cryptocurrency you want.
-Make sure it’s reputable (*cough Binance cough*)
+Make sure it’s reputable (*cough Binance is not bad cough*)

 - Make the exchange.
 Whenever you’re stuck, remember to check the FAQ and Academy sections, everything is there

-I’m not able to suggest or recommend any particular cryptocurrencies.
-I used to tell people to look at fundamentals, the technology.
+I’m not able to suggest or recommend any particular cryptocurrencies to get.
+I used to tell people to look at fundamentals and technology before deciding to ‘invest’ in a particular cryptocurrency.
 But sometimes, even the most promising projects fail – I’ve had tokens that lost 99% of their value and never recovered.

 In crypto, you just don’t know what’s going to happen – I mean, no one predicted the Dogecoin phenomenon, the founder created it as a joke.
 But as I’m writing this, the market cap for Dogecoin is 41 BILLION dollars.

 (As od Sept 2022, Dogecoin’s marketcap is down to 8 billion dollars)

 So, here’s the approach I suggest: Rather than using the gambling approach, go check out different cryptocurrencies and what they are used for because not all of them are for ‘store of value’.

 Some platforms use cryptocurrencies/tokens to interact in the platform.
 So if you’re interested in the project, then it is not a bad idea to get the cryptocurrencies for learning purposes.